 March – Dig Deeper…It Begins with Me

 Human rights experts recommend starting with the language we use and the assumptions we make about others.
-Here are some questions you might ask yourself:
+At the end of this page are some questions you might ask yourself.
+But first:

 - How wide is my circle of friends?
 How diverse are the people who visit my home?

 - How integrated is my neighborhood?
 My child’s school?
 My workplace?

 - Do I have the courage to ask a friend not to tell racist joke?